ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ### Styling customization

-A set of ready-made CSS variables is available.
+A set of ready-made CSS variables is available for integrators.
 You can use it to customize the style of the "Powered by CKEditor" logo.

 ```css
 /*